 More than your resume and cover, what really impresses the hiring manager of the company where you are seeking the job is your presence of mind and cognitive approach towards the success of the company.
 In other words, your growth potential and career goals.

 The main objective of this question is to assess your self-awareness.
-The question focusses on your growth potential, career goals, and how well you know the company where you’re applying for a job.
-Furthermore, it regards your ability to think ahead and understanding what would be the most logical step in your career.
+The question focuses on your growth potential, career goals, and how well you know the company where you’re applying for a job.
+Furthermore, it regards your ability to think ahead and understand what would be the most logical step in your career.

 Other ways you can get asked a similar type of question: